 What is Software Prototyping?

-Following is the stepwise approach to design a software prototype:
+Following is a stepwise approach explained to design a software prototype.

-Developing the initial Prototype: The initial Prototype is developed in this stage, where the very basic requirements are showcased and user interfaces are provided.
-These features may not exactly work in the same manner internally in the actual software developed and the workarounds are used to give the same look and feel to the customer in the prototype developed.
+The initial Prototype is developed in this stage, where the very basic requirements are showcased and user interfaces are provided.
+These features may not exactly work in the same manner internally in the actual software developed.
+While, the workarounds are used to give the same look and feel to the customer in the prototype developed.

-Revise and enhance the Prototype: The feedback and the review comments are discussed during this stage and some negotiations happen with the customer based on factors like , time and budget constraints and technical feasibility of actual implementation.
-The changes accepted are again incorporated in the new Prototype developed and the cycle repeats until customer expectations are met.
+The feedback and the review comments are discussed during this stage and some negotiations happen with the customer based on factors like – time and budget constraints and technical feasibility of the actual implementation.
+The changes accepted are again incorporated in the new Prototype developed and the cycle repeats until the customer expectations are met.

 The purpose of both horizontal and vertical prototype is different.
 Horizontal prototypes are used to get more information on the user interface level and the business requirements.
 It can even be presented in the sales demos to get business in the market.
 Vertical prototypes are technical in nature and are used to get details of the exact functioning of the sub systems.
 For example, database requirements, interaction and data processing loads in a given sub system.

-Evolutionary Prototyping: Evolutionary prototyping also called as breadboard prototyping is based on building actual functional prototypes with minimal functionality in the beginning.
+Evolutionary prototyping also called as breadboard prototyping is based on building actual functional prototypes with minimal functionality in the beginning.
 The prototype developed forms the heart of the future prototypes on top of which the entire system is built.
-Using evolutionary prototyping only well understood requirements are included in the prototype and the requirements are added as and when they are understood.
+By using evolutionary prototyping, the well-understood requirements are included in the prototype and the requirements are added as and when they are understood.

-Incremental Prototyping: Incremental prototyping refers to building multiple functional prototypes of the various sub systems and then integrating all the available prototypes to form a complete system.
+Incremental prototyping refers to building multiple functional prototypes of the various sub-systems and then integrating all the available prototypes to form a complete system.

-Extreme Prototyping : Extreme prototyping is used in the web development domain.
+Extreme prototyping is used in the web development domain.
 It consists of three sequential phases.
-First, a basic prototype with all the existing pages is presented in the html format.
+First, a basic prototype with all the existing pages is presented in the HTML format.
 Then the data processing is simulated using a prototype services layer.
-Finally the services are implemented and integrated to the final prototype.
+Finally, the services are implemented and integrated to the final prototype.
 This process is called Extreme Prototyping used to draw attention to the second phase of the process, where a fully functional UI is developed with very little regard to the actual services.

 Software Prototyping is most useful in development of systems having high level of user interactions such as online systems.
 Systems which need users to fill out forms or go through various screens before data is processed can use prototyping very effectively to give the exact look and feel even before the actual software is developed.